blrobin2/blrobin2.github.io/_posts/2025-01-17-possibly-in-michigan.md

 <blockquote><i>The three of them had two things in common: violence and perfume.</i></blockquote>

-I haven't loved something so immediately in ages, thanks to <a href="https://boxd.it/TAJ3">@cryptofgloom</a> for the passive recommendation.
+I haven't loved something so immediately in ages, thanks to <a href="https://boxd.it/TAJ3" target="_blank" rel="noopener">@cryptofgloom</a> for the passive recommendation.
 I need to watch everything Cecelia Condit has done ASAP.